 - 6. Application Quality.
 Colleges look closely at the student's part of the application, particularly at the quality of the essays.
 Students are more likely to be denied admission to colleges for which they are qualified because their application demonstrates little thought or care.
 The quality of your application is the one aspect of this process over which you have complete control; take advantage of the opportunity to help yourself. - 7.
 Intangible "hooks."
 Occasionally, a student will have what is known as a "hook factor" at one or a number of the schools to which they are applying.
 These include legacy status, development interest, diversity interest, socioeconomic status, significant research and talent in math and science, athletic recruitment, and artistic talent.
 Without strong achievement and testing, "hooks" have little impact on the admissions process.
 Only the admission committee at a particular school can assess the candidacy of a student and the relative importance of those "hooks" at their own school.
 Connections that you may have may be useful in the process, but they cannot determine admission any more than other singular aspects of your file. - 8.
 Financial Need.
 Many schools are need-blind in making admissions decisions, while others factor in your ability to pay in making a decision.
 When visiting colleges, inquire as to whether the college is "need-aware" in making its decisions. - 9.
 Demonstrated Interest.
 Many small, liberal arts colleges and smaller, private universities factor in whether you have visited campus and met them at college fairs.
-In light of Covid-19 demonstrated interest may include visiting websites, signing up for mailing lists, and attending virtual information sessions and tours.
-Visit: hotchkiss.org/college-announce-ments">hotchkiss.org/college-announce-ments for additional information.
 Expressions of interest can enhance the evaluation of your application, while a lack of express interest can have a negative impact.
+Even as COVID-19 winds down, many colleges are still offering virtual information sessions, tours, etc. Engaging virtually is one way to demonstrate interest.